 One good reason to obtain your MMJ Card, even though cannabis use is now legal, is the sales tax issue in California.
 Having your card will enable you to avoid paying the sales tax of 5 to 15 percent that recreational marijuana users must pay, depending on where you live within the state.
 There are current speculations that taxes on cannabis may spike as high as 45 percent.
 Also, some dispensaries offer lower rates to medical marijuana patients when they purchase their supplies.
 Another reason is that you will enjoy a higher possession rate than the 28.5 grams limit now in place for recreational users.

 If you are currently cultivating cannabis plants, keep them well-hidden in an enclosed space, safely away from children and pets, just as you would keep any medication.
-Never travel across state lines with cannabis in your possession, even if you are going into a state that has also legalized marijuana use and you are carrying your valid MMJ card, since it is a federal crime to do so.
+Never travel across state lines with cannabis in your possession, even if you are going into a state that has also legalized marijuana use, and you are carrying your valid MMJ card since it is a federal crime to do so.
 Though medical marijuana was legalized and accepted by the majority of California voters, Proposition 215 does not supersede federal law.

 4. Are there Additional Advantages to Having an MMJ Card?

 When you have a valid MMJ card, there are more laws to protect you than there are to protect recreational users.
-Some towns and cities in the state of California do not want recreational use of marijuana legalized, so there will still be various regulations and restrictions on use in those areas.
+Some towns and cities in the state of California do not want the recreational use of marijuana legalized, so there will still be various regulations and restrictions on use in those areas.
 If you have an MMJ card, this could make it easier for you to access quality cannabis.

 5. Is there any current health insurance coverage for medical cannabis users?

 Health insurance providers will not usually provide any reimbursements of health insurance aid for medical marijuana users.
 In fact, if you work at a federal government office or facility, it could put your health insurance at risk, especially if drug testing is required.
-Cannabis is still illegal federally, and federal employers may even terminate employees who are cannabis users, even if they have a valid rec and MMJ card.
+Cannabis is still illegal federally, and national employers may even terminate employees who are cannabis users, even if they have a valid rec and MMJ card.

 6. Are there any restrictions that affect both medical and recreational marijuana users?